 In addition to the mixed blacks the vineyard contains a 1.6-acre block of Cabernet Sauvignon (trellised), a 1.4-acre block of Petite Sirah, and two rows of Merlot.
 There are a total of 5 separate vineyard blocks on the property.
 More recently, Robert Biale Vineyards was making a vineyard designate Zinfandel from the property called Old Crane Ranch Zinfandel.

 The ‘wrong’ buyer or perhaps better stated – someone who was only interested in the economics of this vineyard would have pulled out these old vines immediately in favor of replanting to Cabernet Sauvignon.
 Fortunately Dave Phinney and the team have a strong interest in preserving some of the Napa Valley’s early and most cherished vineyard history.

 Initially they decided they would create one wine from the vineyard – an homage to historical uses by producing a mixed blacks field blend.
 But during the fermentation of the 2012 vintage (their first under the Crane Assembly) they noticed the Cabernet Sauvignon was exceptional by itself (perhaps no surprise considering this location).
 Rather then bottling one wine they decided to create several wines and bottle the Cabernet Sauvignon separately.

-Today they focus on three wines; Disciples (sourced fruit, mostly from older vineyards), the estate El Coco – which is made in the style of a field blend (with Zinfandel and Petite Sirah), and the estate Cabernet Sauvignon.
+The Crane Assembly focuses on three wines; Disciples (sourced fruit, primarily from older Napap Valley vineyards), the estate El Coco made in the style of a field blend (with Zinfandel and Petite Sirah), and the estate Cabernet Sauvignon.

 The grapes for the Disciples wine come from vineyards with excellent pedigrees – both historically and for the quality of fruit they produce.
 And when it comes to sourcing fruit from premium vineyards in the valley, Dave Phinney still has numerous contacts from when he started Orin Swift.
 Vineyards such as Tofanelli in Calistoga which dates from the late 1920s and Morisoli in Rutherford provide the grapes for this wine each year.
 The wine gets it’s name because of the old vines on the their estate property; these younger vineyards can be considered “disciples” of the old vines.